HueByte/VintageHue/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our contributing guidelines before submitting pull requests.
+Please read contributing guidelines before submitting pull requests.

 ### Types of Contributions

 - 🐛 **Bug Reports** - Help us identify and fix issues
 - ✨ **Feature Requests** - Suggest new functionality
 - 🔧 **Code Contributions** - Submit bug fixes or new features